How to Microwave Hard Boiled Eggs

 - Hard boiled eggs with a fully cooked yolk: Let rest in the hot water for an additional 8 minutes

-- Boil the eggs on full power — Check that your microwave is turned to high / full power when making this recipe.
+- Microwave on full power – Double-check that your microwave is set to high power (full strength) for the best results.

 Recipe FAQs